nez-peg/nez-peg.github.io/getting-started.md

 ~~~

 > Several grammars such as `math.nez` are contained in the nez.jar package.
-> Without any settings, you can use these files as the default search path.
+> Without any settings, you can load these files.

 ## Parsing with NonTerminals

 You can parse your input string with a nonterminal defined in `math.nez`.
-Let's try `Expression` nonterminal as follows:
+Let's try `Expression` nonterminal to parse something.

 ~~~
 >>> Expression 1+2*3